rccordell/f19tot/assignments.md

 To contract for an "B" in this course, you agree to:

-1. Earn “Satisfactory” on all class preparation assignments (reading responses and writing-in-progress drafts) save three, meaning you could miss up to three classes, earn “Unsatisfactory” on up to three class preparation submissions, or some combination of these conditions.
+1. Earn “Satisfactory” on all class preparation assignments save three.
-2. Take no more than two information overload days during the semester.
+2. Miss no more than three classes.
-3. Fully meet expectations expectations regarding in-class device according to the [policies outlined in the device use rubric](/policies/).
+3. Take no more than one information overload day during the semester.
-4. Contribute significantly to a detailed, inventive Dead Media Poster presentation on October 30th.
+4. Fully meet expectations expectations regarding in-class device according to the [policies outlined in the device use rubric](/policies/).
 5. Write at least 8 "Satisfactory" lab reports over the course of the semester.
 As specified in the assignment, lab reports are due within one week of the pertinent laboratory activity.
 6. Complete one "Satisfactory" Unessay on a schedule you will specify in your contract and present it in class on December 4.